jrp244/byu-cs324/hw-byu-bandit/README.md

 _start_ the command; you do not need to include what you did to suspend and resume.

 # Automated Testing

+A driver will be posted here soon, for automated testing...

 # Helps